Our Story

 Our Programs

-Our youth programs currently serve students in Nicaragua and the Dominican Republic.
+Our youth programs currently serve students in Nicaragua.
 Through these programs, students learn to work as a team, hear the Gospel, and develop life-long leadership skills.
 The youth programs seem like normal Ultimate Frisbee practices, but are led by Breaking Borders coaches who have been specifically trained to disciple their students and share the Gospel with them through Breaking Borders’ Bible-based curriculum, THE DISC.
 Each letter in the pneumonic stands for a different characteristic of biblical leadership that can be seen on the field while playing Ultimate Frisbee.
 At Breaking Borders, the impact is not achieved by just sharing Bible studies or leadership classes.
 The greatest impact is made by doing life side by side with our students and extending Christ’s love to them in every situation.

 Nicaragua